jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/api/basics-api.md

     - Go to the API Token post
       and use Browser method to see info about you
-      (in this case, your role in the application, remember that you have to previously log in on the ASM):
+      (in this case, your role in the application, remember that you have to previously log in on the ARM):

       ```
       query {